 Artists Residencies in Care Homes partners

-Our two year programme of artists residencies in care homes ran from 2015 providing a unique opportunity for Magic Me to share our practice and experience of running arts projects in care homes with four leading performing arts partners: immersive theatre company, Punchdrunk Enrichment, alt-cabaret collective Duckie, circus company Upswing and performance artist and activist Lois Weaver.
+Our previous two year programme of artists residencies in care homes ran from 2015 providing a unique opportunity for Magic Me to share our practice and experience of running arts projects in care homes with four leading performing arts partners: immersive theatre company, Punchdrunk Enrichment, alt-cabaret collective Duckie, circus company Upswing and performance artist and activist Lois Weaver.
 Find out more about the residencies and partnerships here.

 Barbican Open Labs give artists the chance to experiment in a working theatrical space without the expectation of a final product.
 In 2017 they provided support for the development stage of our Decorum project.
 You can read about the project here.